-At Tufts Medical Center and Floating Hospital for Children, our employees are known for their passionate dedication to our patients.
+At Tufts Medical Center and Tufts Children's Hospital, our employees are known for their passionate dedication to our patients.
 For many of our staff, that passion for helping others in their professional lives is equaled in their personal endeavors.
 Here is a story of the fascinating work of one of your colleagues outside the Medical Center’s walls.

 Four-year-old Anna Hale wants to be both a nurse and a firefighter when she grows up.
-While that might seem an unusual combination of career aspirations, if you know her father, Medical Director of Floating Hospital for Children’s Pediatric Hospitalist Service at Lawrence General Hospital Dan Hale, MD, it wouldn’t surprise you one bit.
+While that might seem an unusual combination of career aspirations, if you know her father, Medical Director of Tufts Children's Hospital’s Pediatric Hospitalist Service at Lawrence General Hospital Dan Hale, MD, it wouldn’t surprise you one bit.
 A physician by day and a certified firefighter by night and weekend, Dr. Hale has been putting out fires – both literally and figuratively—for more than a decade.

 “As a child growing up in a small Wisconsin town, I remember hearing fire engines race by my house and everyone in our neighborhood rushing to help,” said Dr. Hale.
 “I had a few firefighters in my extended family and I loved that small town community spirit; I always knew eventually I’d be a part of both.”